Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 Society feeds us comfortable lies to keep us playing the small game.
 We are told that stress is "good" to keep us motivated and out of trouble, or that the ego is the only reliable engine for ambition.

 Furthermore, transcendence is falsely painted as a path to destitution.
 We are warned that to transcend the ego is to become a beggar, a mendicant monk wandering aimlessly.
 In reality, a mind free from the frantic demands of the ego is the ultimate strategic advantage.
-It operates with clarity, untethered from the emotional reactivity that destroys so many lives and fortunes.
+It operates with clarity, untethered from the emotional reactivity that destroys so many lives and fortunes, and provides the foundational inner peace required to pursue the outer freedoms.

 2. Financial Freedom

-Financial freedom is more widely understood than freedom of the mind because its results are tangible.
-You do not need to be enlightened to see the difference between a wage slave and a sovereign investor.
+Financial freedom is more widely understood than freedom of the mind because its results are tangible outer manifestations.
+You do not need to be enlightened to see the difference between a wage slave and a sovereign investor, though true sovereignty ultimately requires both inner detachment and outer capital.

 The Games